xemonix0/Cherry-Doom/README.md

 ### Miscellaneous

 - **Customizable skill level**, supporting all vanilla settings and a new one for duplicate monster spawns
+  - Its menu item uses the `M_CSTSKL` graphic if found
 - **SDL render driver** setting (CFG-only: `sdl_renderdriver`) [p.f.
 Woof!
 14.0.0]
 - **Setting of savegame and screenshot paths in config file** (CFG-only: `savegame_dir` and `screenshot_dir`)
 - **Keep palette changes in screenshots** setting (CFG-only: `screenshot_palette`)